In 2010 the Federal Republic of Germany became the official host of the GISAID Initiative through a cooperation agreement with GISAID.

 |Germany's Federal Ministry of Food and Agriculture (BMEL) oversees through its Federal Office for Agriculture and Food (BLE) the technical hosting arrangements of the GISAID EpiFlu™ database, and through its Friedrich-Loeffler-Institute (FLI) Germany’s Federal Research Institute for Animal Health (a FAO and OIE Collaborating Center) the quality of data in EpiFlu™|

-Singapore, through its Agency for Science, Technology and Research (A*STAR) and its Bioinformatics Institute, entered in 2014 into a 5-year cooperation agreement with GISAID on the integration and advancement of the FluSurver tool in the GISAID EpiFlu™ database, to facilitate interpretation of adaptive changes and molecular evolution of influenza viruses, and enhance surveillance.
+Singapore, through its Agency for Science, Technology and Research (A*STAR) and its Bioinformatics Institute, entered in 2014 into a long-term cooperation agreement with GISAID on the integration and advancement of the FluSurver tool in the GISAID EpiFlu™ database, to facilitate interpretation of adaptive changes and molecular evolution of influenza viruses, and enhance surveillance.

 The Foundation’s Global Influenza Hospital-based Surveillance Network (GIHSN) was established to increase epidemiological evidence on the burden of severe influenza.
 In partnership with this initiative, GISAID will help promote the sharing and integration of clinical, epidemiological and virological data to better understand the impact of severe influenza and the benefit of vaccination.

 Seqirus, a leading innovator in influenza vaccine technologies and pandemic response solutions, is a contributor to the GISAID public-private partnership, making it the first of its kind from the influenza industry.
 Seqirus’ commitment will bolster GISAID efforts to advance bioinformatics and the interpretation of influenza data.